tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 #### Applying Geom_Surface to Plate Surfaces

-The class *Surface* allows describing the characteristics of plate surface objects returned by **BuildPlateSurface::Surface** using the methods of *Geom_Surface*
+The method *Surface()* allows describing the characteristics of plate surface objects returned by *GeomPlate_BuildPlateSurface.Surface()* using the methods of *Geom_Surface*.

 #### Approximating a Plate surface to a BSpline

-The class *MakeApprox* allows converting a *GeomPlate* surface into a *Geom_BSplineSurface*.
+The class *GeomPlate_MakeApprox* allows converting a *GeomPlate* surface into a *Geom_BSplineSurface*.

 @figure{/user_guides/modeling_algos/images/modeling_algos_image060.png,"Surface generated from four curves and a point"}

-Let us create a Plate surface and approximate it from a polyline as a curve constraint and a point constraint
+Let's create a Plate surface and approximate it from a polyline as a curve constraint and a point constraint:

 ~~~~~{.py}
 NbCurFront=4